Is your training accredited?

 What salary can I expect to earn at the end of the training?

 It really depends upon who you go on to work for, and what industry the business operates in.
-All of our Hiring Partners agree to pay the minimum wage (which is £8.45 per hour) should they take you on as an intern thereafter, and many of our graduates start on salaries of much much more than that.
+All of our Business Partners agree to pay the minimum wage (which is £8.45 per hour) should they take you on as an intern thereafter, and many of our graduates start on salaries of much much more than that.

 Can I take the training if I’m not a recent graduate?